 In our new Puberty I programs, 4th or 5th grade students follow along as characters their age interact with older siblings who are navigating the journey through puberty.
 Students learn about the changes of puberty by watching these older characters, Ethel and Clyde as they experience them.
 The Puberty II program continues the stories of Ethel and Clyde as they learn about empathy, compassion, sincere apologies and self-identity and continue their puberty journey.
 Students are excited to meet the characters.
 The stories feature characters of various ethnicities, allowing students to see themselves in the stories.
 One south-side class was thrilled to know that students around the Chicago area followed the African-American brothers Michael and Clyde navigate puberty.

 The newly revised Science Behind Drugs for 6th /7th grade and 8th grade follow the same group of characters as students consider the influences on the characters at parties and learn about refusal skills.
 Students have opportunities to analyze influential music and images and practice skills.
 The 8th grade class focuses on 8 characters’ goals (which are probably the same goals as our students) and examine how the characters’ decisions about drug use impact their goals and their lives.
 Factual information is woven into the 8th grade story using a special character, Floyd’s grandfather who is a local pharmacist.
 Grandpa provides a way to integrate essential information while still maintaining the story line.

 We want our students to be motivated to learn essential information about their sexuality and about drugs in our society.
 We want them to remember this information and the skills they learn in class so that they will use it to live healthier, happier and safer lives.
 So how do we do this?
 We “started with a story.”

-Written by: Rose Tenuta-Health Educator, Robert Crown Center for Health Education
+Written by: Rose Tenuta-Health Educator, Candor Health Education